Rei-SwitchBot/faq/en-us/Meter.md

 Related Products:

-SwitchBot Meter
+SwitchBot Meter, SwitchBot Meter Plus

-1. At this time, it is unavailable to set the temperature and humidity of the Meter as a condition for performing Alexa canned actions.
+1. At this time, it is unavailable to set the temperature and humidity of the Meter/Meter Plus as a condition for performing Alexa canned actions.

-2. The Amazon Alexa App will only display the temperature data of the Meter.
+2. The Amazon Alexa App will only display the temperature data of the Meter/Meter Plus.

 ![Image](https://support.switch-bot.com/hc/article_attachments/25998805799447)

-3. You can listen to the temperature and humidity of the Meter by voice commands.
+3. You can listen to the temperature and humidity of the Meter/Meter Plus by voice commands.

 ---